Kabuki actor patterns and Kabuki crests

 Soga Goro in "Sukeroku Yui Edo SakuraSukeroku

-Sukeroku is used in the role of Saruguma, a dashing samurai with a funny and comical personality.
+Sukeroku is used in the role of Saruguma, a dashing warrior with a funny and comical personality.

 Kobayashi in "Kotobuki Soga no Mukai" (The Face of Kotobuki Soga)Asahina